open-telemetry/oteps/text/0148-sampling-probability.md

 Some possibilities for encoding the adjusted count or inclusion probability are discussed below, depending on the circumstances and the protocol.
+Here, the focus is on how to count sampled telemetry events in general, not a specific kind of event.
+As we shall see in the following section, tracing comes with its addional complications.

-There are several ways of encoding this information:
+There are several ways of encoding this adjusted count or inclusion
+probability:

 - as a dedicated field in an OTLP protobuf message
 - as a non-descriptive Attribute in an OTLP Span, Metric, or Log